rttliu/STA207Project/README.md

 # STA207 Project

 This repository contains the group project for **STA 207 - Statistical Research Methods II**.
 The project focuses on statistical modeling, analysis, and reproducible reporting.
 All code, data processing steps, and final results are maintained here to ensure transparency and collaborative development.
+The group project is finished by Ruitian Liu, Zhiye (Jerry) Jiang, Tommy Yu, Yuyu Zhang.

 The project received a raw score of **19.2/20 (96%)**.
 A 2-point deduction was applied due to the use of AI-assisted tools that did not fully comply with course policies.
 As a result, the final recorded score is 17.2/20 (86%).